Soft Jijona Turron

 150 g

-Shelf life Turron Mou de Jijona
+Shelf life Soft Jijona Turron

 6 months minimum.
 Store in a cool, dry place, away from light and moisture.
 Once opened, keep in the refrigerator because it begins to lose its organoleptic qualities; the nougat Jijona will be a little drier.